On this page:

 The Chapel and Muslim prayer room are open 24 hours and can be used by all hospital patients, relatives and staff.

-The chaplaincy team are available through the Call Centre.
-During the week: Roman Catholic - Monday to Friday, 8am-2pm; Maori - Monday and Tuesday 8am-12am; all others - Monday to Friday, 8am-4.30pm.
-If you would like a chaplain to visit please ask a staff member to phone the one you want.
+Availability during the week: Roman Catholic - Monday to Friday, 8am-2pm; Maori - Monday and Tuesday 8am-12am; all others - Monday to Friday, 8am-4.30pm.

-After hours there is a chaplain and Catholic Priest available for critical situations via the Call Centre.
+After hours: there is a chaplain and Catholic Priest available for critical situations via the Call Centre.

 If you want to access a minister from a particular faith not represented within the chaplaincy team, ask your nurse, midwife or doctor for the list of on-call chaplains or ask one of the chaplaincy team to contact an appropriate person.